ghoomfrog/cobblestone/cobblestone.md

 Hearing[^A]   |50|The ability to perfectly hear a certain sound amplitude and below; also the anti-trait of stealth Stealth       |0 |The anti-trait of hearing
-Charisma      |20|The ability to inflict the Charmed condition Willpower     |20|The anti-trait of charisma and psychicness; trying to escape a charm depends on this trait.
+Charisma      |20|The ability to inflict the Charmed condition Illusiveness  |20|The ability to inflict the Illuded condition Willpower     |20|The anti-trait of charisma, illusiveness and psychicness; trying to escape a charm depends on this trait.
 Intimidation  |0 |The ability to inflict the Intimidated condition Courage       |20|The anti-trait of intimidation; trying to overcome an intimidation depends on this trait.
 Religion      |40|Praying depends on this trait.